CcMarc/AbuseIPDB/README.md

 ## SUPPORT
 For support, please refer to the [Zen Cart forums](https://www.zen-cart.com/showthread.php?229438-AbuseIPDB-Integration-module) or visit the [GitHub repository](https://github.com/CcMarc/AbuseIPDB) for additional resources, updates, or to report issues.

-## LICENSE:
-This module is released under the GNU General Public License (GPL).

 ## WHAT'S NEW:

 - **v3.0.0**: Migrated to Encapsulated Plugin Architecture.